magenta-aps/virk.dk/README.md

 ### Prerequisite

-The API is free of charge, but requires username and password from The Danish Business Authority (cvrselvbetjening@erst.dk)
+The API requires a service account and token from The Danish Business Authority.
+They can be reached at: cvrselvbetjening@erst.dk

 ### License